pilosophos/pilosophos.github.io/src/writing/trivia.md

 The documents were typeset in Calibri, a font created in 2004 and available in beta versions of Windows Vista and Microsoft Office 2007, before both became widely available in 2007. ([source](https://arstechnica.com/tech-policy/2017/07/not-for-the-first-time-microsofts-fonts-have-caught-out-forgers/))

+## Menko
+Menko are Japanese cards used to play the game of the same name.
+Players put down Menko, and use a third Menko to try to flip the other two over.
+Whoever flips a Menko gets to keep the flipped Menko.

+The earliest Menko-like tokens date back to the Edo period and were made from fired clay, but over time other materials were used.
+Lead Menko were banned in 1900 because kids would lick them to gain an advantage and poision themselves, ushering in an era of cardboard-backed cards.

+After the Japanese defeat during WW2, the MacArthur administration banned the glorification of the Japanese military and soldiery, and Menko started to depict baseball stars rather than planes and samurai. ([source](https://www.dking-gallery.com/store/menko.html))